-COVID-19 looks like it is going to be around for a while, as the number of cases continue to go up.
-Gyms, restaurants, schools and more businesses are closed for weeks or more.
+COVID-19 looks like it is going to be around for a while, as the number of cases continues to go up.
+Gyms, restaurants, schools, and more businesses are closed for weeks or more.
 It looks like staying home will be the new normal, avoiding public places and contact with many people.

 Figuring out “What’s for dinner?” can be yet another daily challenge.

 To make things even harder, panic buying and disruptions to food supply systems mean some foods can now be difficult to find in the Country.
 And for many people, unemployment and lost income are making food shopping an additional financial challenge.
 This is already a problem for people who attend events and socialize.
 For those trying to stay calm and boost their immune system, staying at home poses challenges: eating healthy may require new routines

 Good nutrition and hydration are vital.
 People who eat a well-balanced diet tend to be healthier with stronger immune systems and a lower risk of chronic illnesses and infectious diseases.
 So you should eat a variety of fresh and unprocessed foods every day to get the vitamins, minerals, dietary fiber, protein, and antioxidants your body needs.
 Drink enough water.
 Avoid sugar, fat, and salt to significantly lower your risk of overweight, obesity, heart disease, stroke, diabetes, and certain types of cancer.

 Eat fresh and unprocessed foods every day